 The premier source of Lapis Lazuli is in Afghanistan where rough lies buried in mountains up to 17,000 feet high.
 Mines date back as far as 700 BCE, making them one of the oldest commercial gemstone sources.
 The best Lapis will have no calcite visible.
 The gold flecks that you see in this stone are pyrite.
 Lapis Lazuli is the stone for your ninth anniversary.

 Onyx is a chalcedony that has been dyed black.
 Chalcedony has been found in Mesopotamian jewelry, dating back to the cradles of civilization.
-The meaning of these gemstone is that it’s believed to bring wearers good health and safe travels.
+This gemstone is believed to bring wearers good health and safe travels.
 Onyx is a tough stone and will stand the test of time and everyday wear.
 Onyx is the stone to commemorate your 7th wedding anniversary.

 Opal is enchanting with its play-of-color that is unique to each stone.
 When viewed from various angles, the stone provides a kaleidoscope of color.
 Romans believed that the opal was the most special and powerful gem in the world, as it possessed the colors of all the others.
 They also believed opal symbolized love and hope.
 The Bedouins believed opals contained lightning that fell from the thunderclouds.